iainmannix/eye-catcher-game/README.md

 <img src="./assets/repository-preview.webp" alt="Eye Catcher game artwork" width="420" />

 > [!IMPORTANT]
 > The included artwork is by **Spiders.n.ciders** and is not open source.
-It is present only in the original playable demonstration.
-Replace every file in [`assets/`](./assets) with your own artwork before redistributing, remixing, or publishing a customized version unless you have separate permission from the artist.
+It is present only in the original playable demo.
+Replace every file in [`assets/`](./assets) with your own art before redistributing, remixing, or publishing unless you have separate permission from the artist.

 ## In this repository

 - A complete playable browser game with keyboard, mouse, and touch controls
 - A single [`config.js`](./config.js) file for gameplay settings and artwork paths
-- A clearly documented [`assets/`](./assets) folder for drop-in artwork replacement
+- A clearly documented [`assets/`](./assets) folder for replacing artwork
 - Automatic GitHub Pages deployment
 - No framework, package installation, or build step

 ## Make your own version

-1. Select **Fork** at the top of this repository to create your own copy.
+1. Select **Fork** at the top of this repository
-2. Replace every artwork file in [`assets/`](./assets) with your own artwork, keeping the existing filenames and file formats.
+2. Replace every file in [`assets/`](./assets) with your own art but keep the existing filenames and file formats
-3. If you prefer different filenames, update their paths in [`config.js`](./config.js).
+3. If you prefer different filenames, update their paths in [`config.js`](./config.js)
-4. Adjust scoring, lives, spawn chances, and the target score in [`config.js`](./config.js).
+4. Adjust scoring, lives, spawn points, and the target score in [`config.js`](./config.js)
-5. Enable GitHub Pages with **GitHub Actions** as the source in your repository settings.
+5. Enable GitHub Pages with **GitHub Actions** as the source in your repository settings

 Every push to your `main` branch will update your playable GitHub Pages version automatically.

-Your artwork should use transparent backgrounds for sprites.
+Your assets should use transparent backgrounds for sprites.
 Similar dimensions are helpful but not required because the game scales each asset automatically.

 | File | Purpose |
 | --- | --- |